NithyaKrishnamoorthy/KnowledgeGraph/README.md

 This project aims to explore various paradigms of implementing recommendation system for movie recommendation and eventually build a mini application for such purpose.

 ### Data
-MovieLens dataset is obtained from https://grouplens.org/datasets/movielens/ (F. Maxwell Harper and Joseph A. Konstan.
+MovieLens dataset is obtained from https://grouplens.org/datasets/movielens/ <br>
+(F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. https://doi.org/10.1145/2827872)

 The dataset includes 9000 movies, 600 users, 100,000 ratings and 3600 tags.
 Details of files as per below table: